-The seceded States invite imports under [a tariff that is] at
+The seceded States invite imports under [a tariff that is] at least ten per cent lower, than that which the Federal Government

 A fourth (related to the third) was political.11

 Suggested Revision: Cut the entire page ... except the very last sentence at the bottom (Slavery is the practice of owning another person as property).